kubernetes/enhancements/keps/sig-node/5573-cgroup-v1-unsupported/README.md

 Following the transition of cgroup v1 support to maintenance mode in KEP-4569, the next logical step is to move cgroup v1 to an unsupported state.
 This aligns with the broader ecosystem's migration to cgroup v2, including major Linux distributions and the Linux kernel community's focus on cgroup v2 for new features and improvements.

 The motivation builds on the rationale established in KEP-4569:

 - The Linux kernel community has made cgroup v2 the focus for new features
-- [systemd](https://github.com/systemd/systemd/releases/tag/v258) and other critical components are moving beyond cgroup v1
+- systemd announced deprecation 1.5 years ago in [v256](https://github.com/systemd/systemd/releases/tag/v256) and [removal](https://github.com/systemd/systemd/releases/tag/v258).
+Other critical components are moving beyond cgroup v1
 - cgroup v2 offers better functionality, more consistent interfaces, and improved scalability

 By removing cgroup v1, Kubernetes provides a clear signal to the community about the removal path and encourages migration to the more secure and efficient cgroup v2 technology.